 Samaritan’s Purse and Operation Christmas Child seek to demonstrate God’s love in a tangible way through each shoebox gift.
 One of our core values is to never be manipulative.
 We work in and through local volunteers in each country that understand their context and are respectful to the people they serve.
 At the same time, we do seek to share the Gospel wherever we go, which can be challenging at times.
 In some regions, we are not permitted to distribute literature, but we are still grateful for the opportunity to bless the children with gift boxes carefully prepared by people who love children.
 Boys and girls do not have to do or say anything to receive their gifts.

 Everything you need to learn how to pack a shoebox gift can be found here.
 That includes what kind of box to use, what items can be included, how to learn the destination of your shoebox gift, and much more!

 Where can I get a box to fill?

-You can use any shoebox, cardboard or plastic.
+You can use any shoebox.
 Operation Christmas Child also has red-and-green boxes that are also available to order now.

 What items are allowed in my shoebox gift?

 You can find a list of suggested items and items not to include here.